Brent Soloway, ChFC®

 - Acting emotionally: From 2007 until March of 2009, the stock market was in shambles.
 The major indexes dropped as much as 50%.
 Does that mean all stocks are risky, and people lost a lot of money?
 For some, it did.
 Why?
 Because they reacted emotionally and sold when stocks were cheap.

 Owning good, solid companies provides an opportunity to buy them cheap, when other people are selling.
-We are talking about companies like Procter and Gamble, Costco, Johnson & Johnson, and many others like these large companies that have been around for many, many years.
-If you buy more stock during these market downturns, there is a strong possibility that you may achieve excellent returns when the market rights itself.
+We are talking about blue chip companies that have been around for many, many years.
+If you buy more stock during these market downturns, there is a possibility that you may achieve positive returns when the market rights itself.
 Your purchase price has averaged out when buying the same position at a lower price.
-This would be an example of volatility (which, arguably, leads to the opportunity to BUY CHEAP).
+This would be an example of volatility (which, arguably, leads to the opportunity to buy undervalued securities).

 - Liquidating equities in a market downturn to fund a short-term cash need.
 For many years, I have discussed with clients the importance of monitoring short-term cash flow needs before allocating any money to equities.
 My definition of short-term is 4-5 years.